MatAtBread/nodent/README.md

 Changelog
 ==========

-22Apr15: Implement un-wrapping in $asyncbind (see Thenable Umwrapping).
+22Apr15: Implement un-wrapping in $asyncbind (see Thenable Unwrapping).
 This is potentially a breaking change (if you have functions that return a Thenable which you later await on - you will now get the result of the Thenable, not the Thenable itself).

 21Apr15: Fix issue https://github.com/MatAtBread/nodent/issues/4 reported by https://github.com/michal-grzejszczak, where functions hoisted out of try-catch block (for Firefox) lost their exception handlers.